+NOTE 2-PROGRAM COSTS/MATCHING CONTRIBUTIONS

-Note 2 - Program Costs/Matching Contributions: The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program cost, including the district's portion, may be more than shown.
-Note 3 - Noncash Awards: The amount of commodities reported on the schedule is the value of the commodities distributed by the Washington State Office of Superindentent of Public nstruction during the current year and priced as prescribed by United State Department of Agriculture guides.
+The amounts shown as current year expenses represent only the federal grant portion of the program costs.
+Entire program costs, including the Union Gap School District's portion, may be more than shown.

+NOTE 3-NONCASH AWARDS

+The amount of commodities reported on the schedule is the value of commodities distributed by the Union Gap School District during the current year and priced as prescribed by the USDA.